To book A.C. Grayling CBE please contact your JLA Agent.

 Anthony is one of the most influential thinkers of the age.
-He believes in applied ethics - philosophical debate on everyday issues from leadership to profit.
+He believes in applied ethics - philosophical debate on everyday issues from leadership to profit to technology.
 In his speeches Anthony explores ‘the lessons of war for the business of life.’
 He also considers the different forms of wealth, and how to achieve and use them: “Wealth of any kind (material, moral or intellectual) is pointless unless it’s applied.”

-Anthony Grayling is a Fellow of the World Economic Forum and a member of its C-100 group on relations between the West and the Islamic world.
-He is also a Fellow of the Royal Society of Arts and a former Booker Prize judge.
+A former Fellow of the World Economic Forum and a member of its C-100 group on relations between the West and the Islamic world, Anthony is also a Fellow of the Royal Society of Arts and of the Royal Society of Literature.
+He is also a former Booker Prize judge and chair.

-© Copyright 2017 JLA.
+© Copyright 2024 JLA.
 All rights reserved.

 JLA Speakers Breakfast